Why would a company sell or factor its receivables?

 What are the two types of accounts receivable factoring?

 There are two types of accounts receivable factoring: recourse and non-recourse factoring.
 Your style of factoring agreement has a significant impact on your risk exposure.
-In recourse factoring, your business is responsible for bad debt expenses.
+In recourse factoring, your business is responsible for bad debt costs.
 If your customer fails to make payment, the factoring company can seek relief through your business assets.

 Related article: Understanding Non-Recourse Factoring